 Duck to water

-Having trained EAs for CEOs for many organisations, we took to the role like duck to water.
+Having trained EAs for CEOs for many organisations, we took to the role like a duck to water.

 We asked strategic questions like:

 - Which of your key contacts need attention?

 - What major projects are happening that need to be pushed forward?

 - When does the Board meet next?
 What is required?

 - What do you expect from your EA?